tombomba/tombomba.github.io/_drafts/init.md

 ---
 #layout: feature
 title: "We promptly judged antique ivory buckles for the next prize"
-dek: "This is another run-on sentence masquerading as a meaningful bit of text so I can continue to test this fucking website."
+dek: "This is a run-on sentence masquerading as meaningful text so there."
 media:
   image: test-image.jpg
   alt: "A test image!"